 Natural capital; infrastructure.

-GDP: A Brief but Affectionate History, March 2014, Princeton University Press.
-Revised edition September 2015.
+GDP: A Brief but Affectionate History, March 2014, Princeton University Press, revised edition 2015.

 The Economics of Enough, Princeton University Press, March 2011.

 The Soulful Science, Princeton University Press, March 2007, revised edition 2010.

 The Weightless World, Capstone, November 1997 (MIT Press, Fall 1998).

 ‘Explaining’ machine learning reveals policy challenges (with Adrian Weller), Science, 26 June 2020, Vol. 368, Issue 6498, pp. 1433-1434 (Summary / Reprint / Full text)